Education: Sociological

-Ethnic background correlates with cultural distinctions and language barriers, which can pose challenges for students in adapting to the school environment and comprehending classes.
-Moreover, explicit and implicit biases and discrimination against ethnic minorities further compound these difficulties.
-Such biases can impact students' self-esteem, motivation, and access to educational opportunities.
-For instance, teachers may harbor stereotypical perceptions, albeit not overtly racist, leading to differential grading of comparable performances based on a child's ethnicity.
+Ethnic background is linked to cultural differences and language barriers, which make it more difficult for students to adapt to the school environment and follow classes.
+Additional factors are explicit and implicit biases and discrimination toward ethnic minorities.
+This may affect the students' self-esteem and motivation as well as their access to educational opportunities.
+For example, teachers may hold stereotypical views even if they are not overtly racist, which can lead them to grade comparable performances differently based on the child's ethnicity.

-Historically, gender has played a pivotal role in education as societal norms dictated distinct roles for men and women.
-Education traditionally favored men, who were tasked with providing for the family, while women were expected to manage households and care for children, often limiting their access to education.
-Although these disparities have improved in many modern societies, gender differences persist in education.
-This includes biases and stereotypes related to gender roles in various academic domains, notably in fields such as science, technology, engineering, and mathematics (STEM), which are often portrayed as male-dominated.
-Such perceptions can deter female students from pursuing these subjects.
-In various instances, discrimination based on gender and social factors occurs openly as part of official educational policies, such as the severe restrictions imposed on female education by the Taliban in Afghanistan, and the school segregation of migrants and locals in urban China under the hukou system.
+Historically, gender has been a central factor in education since the roles of men and women were defined differently in many societies.
+Education tended to strongly favor men, who were expected to provide for the family.
+Women, by contrast, were expected to manage the household and rear children, which barred most educational opportunities available to them.
+While these inequalities have improved in most modern societies, there are still gender differences in education.
+Among other things, this concerns biases and stereotypes linked to the role of gender in education.
+They affect subjects like science, technology, engineering, and mathematics, which are often presented as male fields.
+This discourages female students from following them.
+In various cases, discrimination based on gender and social factors happens openly as part of official educational policy, such as the severe restrictions on female education instituted by the Taliban in Afghanistan and the school segregation of migrants and locals in urban China under the hukou system.

-One facet of several social factors is characterized by the expectations linked to stereotypes.
-These expectations operate externally, influenced by how others respond to individuals belonging to specific groups, and internally, shaped by how individuals internalize and conform to them.
-In this regard, these expectations can manifest as self-fulfilling prophecies by affecting the educational outcomes they predict.
-Such outcomes may be influenced by both positive and negative stereotypes.
+One aspect of many social factors is given by the expectations associated with stereotypes.
+They work both on an external level, based on how other people react to a person belonging to a certain group, and on an internal level, based on how the person internalizes them and acts accordingly.
+In this sense, the expectations may turn into self-fulfilling prophecies by causing the educational outcomes they anticipate.
+This can happen both for positive and negative stereotypes.

 Technology and others

-Technology plays a crucial role in educational success.
-While educational technology is often linked with modern digital devices such as computers, its scope extends far beyond that.
-It encompasses a diverse array of resources and tools for learning, including traditional aids like books and worksheets, in addition to digital devices.
+Technology plays another significant role in educational success.
+Educational technology is commonly associated with the use of modern digital devices, like computers.
+But understood in the broadest sense, it involves a wide range of resources and tools for learning, including basic aids that do not involve the use of machines, like regular books and worksheets.